thisisjustinm/http-status-birbs/README.md

 >Hypertext Transfer Protocol Response status codes.
 With cute birbs.
 Chirp!

 ### How to use
 Access the birbs [here](https://http-birbs.herokuapp.com/).
-Append the status-code to the URL you require, to access it.
+Append the status-code you require to the URL, to access it.

 ### Example
 ![418](images/418.jpg)